 Check faucets and showers, looking for visible leaks as well as testing water pressure.
 Identify the types of pipes used, if visible.
 Identify the location of the main water shutoff valve.

-Determine the age of the furnace and air conditioner, whether or not they function properly, and possibly recommend repairs or maintenance.
+Determine the approximate age of the furnace and air conditioner, whether or not they function properly, and possibly recommend repairs or maintenance.

-Determine the age of the water heater and check for proper installation.
+Determine the approximate age of the water heater and check for proper installation.
 We can also determine the condition and possibly give an estimated remaining life span of the unit.

 Check for proper ventilation.
 A poorly ventilated dryer exhaust can be a serious fire hazard.